day8/re-frame/docs/NewREADME.md

 which says, declaratively, how the world should change (because of the event).

-Much of the time, only the "app state" of the SPA itself need change, but sometimes the outside world must too must be effected (localstore, cookies, databases, emails, logs, etc).
+Much of the time, only the "app state" of the SPA itself need change, but sometimes the outside world must also be effected (localstore, cookies, databases, emails, logs, etc).

 ### 3rd Domino